Louis-He/mif_generator/README.md

 2. Only tested on python 3.7 but it should work on all python3 versions.

 ## usage

+For mac user, you can just run `exe/sound2mif_mac` and it should work.
+If not or you are using other OS, you can follow the instructions below

+1. Open command line.

-1. run the following inside the directory of main.py.
+2. Run the following inside the directory of main.py.

 ```Bash
 python3 main.py